RobinLin2002/ziyuelin.github.io/_pages/about.md

 I received my B.S. from The Chinese University of Hong Kong, Shenzhen.
 I am currently pursuing a master's degree in the Department of Mathematics at The University of Hong Kong, with a major in Artificial Intelligence. **I am currently seeking PhD positions for 2026 Fall.**

 My research interests include computer vision, image restoration, and interpretability in AI.
+This is my personal CV:

 I am very fortunate to be advised by [Prof. Qu](https://liangqiong.github.io/) from [School of Computing and Data Science](https://www.cds.hku.hk/), The University of Hong Kong.